Emergency procedure: Need

 Organizations are frequently required to have written emergency procedures in place to comply with statutory requirements; demands from their insurers, their regulatory agency, shareholders, stakeholders and unions; to protect staff, the public, the environment, the business, their property and their reputation.

 Risk assessment

-Before preparing a procedure, it may be appropriate to carry out a risk assessment, estimating how likely it is for an emergency event to occur and if it does, how serious or damaging the consequences would be.
+Before preparing a procedure, it may be appropriate to carry out a risk assessment, estimating how likely it is for an emergency event to occur and, if it does, how serious or damaging the consequences would be.
 The emergency procedure should provide an appropriate and proportionate response to this situation.
 A risk assessment is usually in the style of a table, which rates a risk on its likelihood and severity.

 Testing and training

-An emergency procedure identifies the responsibilities, actions and resources necessary to deal with an emergency.
-Once drafted, a procedure may require a consultative period with those who could be involved or affected by the emergency, and a programme set out for testing, training and periodic review.
+An emergency procedure identifies the responsibilities, actions, and resources necessary to deal with an emergency.
+Once drafted, a procedure may require a consultative period with those who could be involved or affected by the emergency and a program set out for testing, training, and periodic review.